-EERE anticipates making awards that will run from 24 months up to 36 months comprised of one or more budget periods.
+EERE anticipates making awards that will run from 24 months up to 36 months, comprised of one or more budget periods.
 Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
-For a complete list and more information on the Go/No-Go review, see Section VI.B.xv.
+For a complete list, see Section VI.B.xiv.